Syn9673/protonsdk-variant/README.md

 const { Variant } = require("variant");
 const varlist = new Variant(); // create a new instance of Variant class

-const packetData = varlist.call("OnConsoleMessage", "Hello"); // creates a packet and returns it along with the new data /* Packet Data:
+const packetData = varlist.call("OnConsoleMessage", "Hello"); // creates a packet and returns the data /* Packet Data:
 {
   type: 4,